- Slide 0

 - Slide 1

 - Slide 2

-We strive to support the College of Literature, Science, and the Arts on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, Physics needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, Physics needs your support.